dfelinto/blender-manual/manual/scene_layout/object/properties/instancing/index.rst

    (for mesh objects only).
 Collection
    This creates an instance of the collection with the transformation of the object.
-   Collection instancers can be animated using actions, or can get a :ref:`Proxy <object-proxy>`.
+   Collection instancers can be animated using actions, or can get a :doc:`Proxy </files/linked_libraries/library_proxies>`.

 .. toctree::
    :maxdepth: 2